dimk1301/Guides/ai-token-efficiency-playbook.md

 - Ask for diffs/patches, not rewrites (Rule 4).
 - Add an output limit — word count, bullet count, "patch only" (Rule 5).
 - Don't edit your instruction file or switch models/effort mid-session — both break the cache.
+- Delegate large-scale exploration to subagents, not the main thread (Rule 11).

 **When it gets messy**
 - Check usage first, don't guess: `/context` (Claude Code, Copilot CLI) or `/context show` (Kiro).
+- Reset at each Git boundary to prevent context bloat (Git Boundary Rule).
 - Summarize and reset before the session rots (Rule 7), or compact proactively before a big context-heavy task (Rule 10).
 - Set a turn/budget cap on autonomous runs so a runaway loop fails loudly, not silently.